mjtiv/legal-toolkit/Law_School_Application_Cheat_Sheet.md

 Admissions feels “numbers-driven” because it basically is.

 **Bottom line:**

 Improving your LSAT doesn’t just make you look better — it makes you a safer admit, which increases both acceptances and scholarships.

+---

+## Author & Feedback

+Prepared by M. Joseph Tomlinson IV — Registered U.S. Patent Agent (USPTO Reg.
+No. 83,522).

+I went through the law school admissions process myself and was accepted, and this guide documents the practical steps, timelines, and small “gotchas” I wish someone had explained earlier.

+Portions were drafted with the assistance of AI-based tools and reviewed/edited by the author.

+This material is for educational purposes only.

+If you notice errors or have suggestions, please open an issue or reach out.

+Contact: mjtiv@udel.edu